carp-lang/Carp/docs/Memory.md

 ## Linear Types and Memory Management

 Carp's linear type system tracks the *ownership* of the memory associated with a given value as part of its type signature.
-A *linear type* is a traditional type with additional information, called a *lifetime* that allows the type system to track a value's association with a given memory location.
+A *linear type* is a traditional type with additional information called a *lifetime* that allows the type system to track a value's association with a given memory location.

 The memory management system *only* manages linear types; not all types are linear.
 Some of Carp's builtin types are linear by default: